 Sinkholes are common in Florida, and a scary problem for any home or business owner.
 When you discover one on your property, what should you do?
 Who should you contact?
 At Foundation Professionals of Florida, we’ve been repairing sinkholes since 1980.

 There are two primary ways to fix a sinkhole: grouting and underpinning.
 After a careful inspection of your sinkhole, our team will select the right sinkhole remediation method.

 Grouting involves injecting grout into the soil in order to stabilize it.
 It stops the soil from shifting or moving, and fills voids created by sinkhole activity.
 At Foundation Professionals of Florida, we use both cement and chemical (polyurethane) grouting.

-In this process, a cement-based grout is pumped underground and into the sinkhole through steel casings.
-We use a high pressure to pump the grout deep underground.
+Cement grouting involves injecting a cement-based grout into the sinkhole via steel casings.
+We use high pressure to pump the grout deep underground.
 Shallower parts of the sinkhole can often be filled with a wetter cement mixture.
-This method is used to fill voids and is good for sealing limestone.
-Cement grouting also provides the residence, structure, or roadway with a more stabilized, denser soil base.
+This method fills voids and seals limestone.
+Cement grouting also provides the residence, structure, or roadway with a denser, more stable soil base.

-This type of grouting, also known as polyurethane grouting, utilizes a resin (normally polyurethane) that is injected into the sinkhole to fill the void.
-The resin expands into an inert foam to provide both stabilization and lift.
-This polyurethane resin binds soils together and lifts the above slab or floor as it expands.
+This type of grouting is also known as polyurethane grouting.
+It involves injecting a resin (usually polyurethane) into a sinkhole in order to fill the void.
+The polyurethane resin expands into an inert foam, and lifts and stabilizes the slab or floor.
 The amount of pressure and expansion depend on the type of chemical compound used.

 First, we will assess the damage and figure out what kind of sinkhole you have.
 There are three main types of sinkholes: